 - Floating Limbs: Redd's floating hands.
 One of the few times where it's Justified.
 (See the entries for Handicapped Badass and I Love Nuclear Power.)

 - Gamer Girl: If she's not fighting monsters or doing tests for IBISEC, she's usually lounging around her room playing her "vidya gaems".

 - Genre Savvy: Redd in spades.
-She constantly pokes fun at superhero tropes and crosses over into Dangerously Genre Savvy when she wipes the floor with other supers.
+She constantly pokes fun at superhero tropes and wipes the floor with other supers.